rweigel/stats/hw.md

 See [HW1_1b.py](https://github.com/rweigel/astrostats/blob/main/hws/HW1_1b.py)

 1. 7.6%
 2. The following plot shows the dependence.
 As $n$ increases, the standard deviation of the histogram of $\overline{X}$ decreases so that more of the distribution is in the range $[-0.01, 0.01]$.

     <img src="hws/figures/HW1_1b2.svg"/>
 3. 25.8%
 4. The following plot shows the dependence.

     <img src="hws/figures/HW1_1b4.svg"/>
-5. I accepted any answer to this question if it was not interpreted correctly.
-By "distribution", I mean the type of distribution, e.g., Gaussian, uniform, lognormal, etc. If you choose parameters for these distributions such that their mean is zero, the results are unchanged.
+5. If you choose parameters for these distributions such that their mean is zero, the results are unchanged.
 This is a consequence of the Central Limit Theorem.
-It does not matter how the $n$ $X$s are distributed, the distribution of $\overline{X}$ is still Gaussian.
+It does not matter how the $n$ $X$s are distributed; the distribution of $\overline{X}$ is still Gaussian.
 In [HW1_1a.py](https://github.com/rweigel/astrostats/blob/main/hws/HW1_1a.py), there is a line with `np.random.uniform` commented out.
 Try running the code with it uncommented and notice that the histogram is still Gaussian even though a uniform distribution was used for the $n$ $\overline{X}$s.

 ## Prelude to Hypothesis Testing

 This problem is a prelude to the frequentist interpretation of probability and hypothesis testing.

 I select $n=100$ men at random from the U.S. population and compute the average and standard deviation of their heights.
-Assume that the distribution of the population is gaussian with a standard deviation that happens to equal the standard deviation of the sample.
+Assume that the distribution of the population is gaussian with a standard deviation equal to the sample's standard deviation.

 Using only the techniques used in the previous problem and these assumptions, make a statement about the likelihood that the actual U.S. population average is more than 1 inch larger or smaller than the average of the $n$ heights.